 During the 1914-1915 winter season, 265 Clarendon was the home of real estate trustee, broker, and investor Richard Sears and his wife, Susan Elizabeth Goetel (Drake) Sears.
 They also maintained a home in Ipswich.
 By the next season, they had moved to 229 Beacon.

 On June 2, 1914, three days before his death, Amos Mason transferred 265 Clarendon to his daughter, Marion Steedman (Mason) Wilson.
-She was the wife of banker and thoroughbred horse breeder Richard Thornton Wilson, Jr. They lived in New York City and Palmetto Bluff, South Carolina.
+She was the wife of banker and thoroughbred horse breeder Richard Thornton Wilson, Jr. They lived in New York City and Palmetto Bluff, South Carolina, and also maintained two homes in Rhode Island: Shady Lawn in Newport and Indian House in Middletown.
 She continued to lease 265 Clarendon to other residents.

 During the 1915-1916 winter season, 265 Clarendon was the home of Mathilda Elizabeth Freylinghuysen (Davis) Lodge, the widow of George Cabot Lodge.
 Her usual residence was in Washington DC.
 She may have been in Boston because of the death of her mother-in-law, Anna Cabot Mills (Davis) Lodge, wife of US Senator Henry Cabot Lodge, who died in September of 1915.